-- Entrance checks of all patients before they can enter The Christie: a team, led by a trained nurse, check everyone’s temperature at the door and asks about any symptoms, including if anyone at home is unwell.
+- Entrance checks of all patients before they can enter The Christie: a team, led by a trained nurse, will check everyone’s temperature at the door and asks about any symptoms, including if anyone at home is unwell.

 - Our staff use separate entrances and exits and go through the same checks, every day.

-- We are sending a text message with a link to a brief COVID-19 questionnaire to patients the day before a clinic appointment.
+- Outpatients: We are sending a text message with a link to a brief COVID-19 questionnaire to patients the day before a clinic appointment.
 All patients will be requested to complete this questionnaire whether you are coming to the hospital for your appointment or at home via telephone or video consultation.
 Your responses will be available on your electronic file for your clinical team to review.

 - Increasing the space around treatment chairs, waiting room seats (and bringing people through to small departments only when the team is ready for you); fewer beds in some ward areas and the use of Perspex screens.

 - When moving around the hospital, our staff will make sure they observe thorough handwashing and social distancing, and where this is not possible, will wear a mask for your protection and that of others.